 Rooms are situated in a few buildings over the estate, so it feels more like a little village.
 Styling on the inside is uniformly chic and contemporary, so pick your space by size and view.
 The Suite Château Prestige rooms stand out for their peaceful leafy views, huge marble bathrooms and Philippe Pasqua paintings.

-Hold on to your Speedos, a spa, gym and outdoor pool will open in time for summer 2020.
+Hold on to your Speedos, a spa, gym and outdoor pool will open at the end of summer.

 You’ll need floaty French country wear (summer tailoring for Mr Smith), flats for romantic bike rides and romping-round-the-garden gear.